-The company has determined its operating segments on the same basis that it uses to internally evaluate performance.
+The Company has determined its operating segments on the same basis that it uses to internally evaluate performance.
 We have combined our three operating segments: retail stores, salon services and e-commerce, into one reportable segment because they have a similar class of consumer, economic characteristics, nature of products and distribution methods.

 Net sales include store and e-commerce merchandise sales as well as salon service revenue.
-We recognize merchandise revenue at the point of sale in our retail stores and the time of shipment in the case of Internet sales.
+We recognize merchandise revenue at the point of sale in our retail stores and e-commerce sales are recorded based on estimated receipt of merchandise by the customer.
 Merchandise sales are recorded net of estimated returns.
 Salon service revenue is recognized at the time the service is provided.
 Gift card sales revenue is deferred until the customer redeems the gift card.
 Company coupons and other incentives are recorded as a reduction of net sales.

 Comparable store sales reflect sales for stores beginning on the first day of the 14th month of operation.
 Therefore, a store is included in our comparable store base on the first day of the period after one year of operations plus the initial one month grand opening period.
 Non-comparable store sales include sales from new stores that have not yet completed their 13th month of operation and stores that were closed for part or all of the period in either year as a result of remodel activity.
 Remodeled stores are included in comparable store sales unless the store was closed for a portion of the current or prior period.
-E-commerce merchandise sales are excluded from comparable store sales.
+Beginning in the first quarter of 2013, comparable store sales include the Company's e-commerce business.
 There may be variations in the way in which some of our competitors and other retailers calculate comparable or same store sales.

-Comparable store sales is a critical measure that allows us to evaluate the performance of our store base as well as several other aspects of our overall strategy.
+Measuring comparable store sales allows us to evaluate the performance of our store base as well as several other aspects of our overall strategy.
 Several factors could positively or negatively impact our comparable store sales results:

-- · the general national, regional and local economic conditions and corresponding impact on customer spending levels; - the introduction of new products or brands; - the location of new stores in existing store markets; - competition; - our ability to respond on a timely basis to changes in consumer preferences; - the effectiveness of our various marketing activities; and - the number of new stores opened and the impact on the average age of all of our comparable stores.
+- · the general national, regional and local economic conditions and corresponding impact on consumer spending levels; - the introduction of new products or brands; - the location of new stores in existing store markets; - competition; - · our ability to respond on a timely basis to changes in consumer preferences; - · the effectiveness of our various marketing activities; and - the number of new stores opened and the impact on the average age of all of our comparable stores.